paulperry/kaggle/kaggle-teams/README.md

 - Does participating on a team correlate with Kaggle rank?
 - Do members team differently on structured vs unstructured data competitions?

+-> The Kaggle social graph of top players <-
 <img src='kaggle_teams.png'>